FahimFBA/javafx-guessing-number-game/README.md

 ## How to play

-* Simple download the [jar](out/artifacts/GuessingNumberGame_jar/GuessingNumberGame.jar) file and run it.
+* Simply download the [jar](out/artifacts/GuessingNumberGame_jar/GuessingNumberGame.jar) file and run it.